-With 41 years’ experience in getting jobseekers back in to work, Sarina Russo Job Access, one of Australia’s largest Employment Services providers is excited to be offering access to the specialised Microsoft and LinkedIn learning resources to all its registered jobseekers.
+With over 40 years experience in getting jobseekers back into work, Sarina Russo Job Access, one of Australia’s largest Employment Services providers is excited to be offering access to the specialised Microsoft and LinkedIn learning resources to all its registered jobseekers.
 The program will provide a unique opportunity to benefit those looking to reskill and pursue an in-demand job.

 Launching the global skills initiative collaboration, Sarina Russo Job Access Managing Director, Sarina Russo said, “ The COVID-10 pandemic has seen Australia’s unemployment number rose from 5.2% in March when many Australian businesses went into lockdown to 7% in October 2020.
 This massive disruption has seen many of the jobseekers being referred to our job placement services being unemployed for the first time in their working lives.
 Our focus is to ensure jobseekers are equipped with a positive outlook and the skills that will be in demand as confidence in the economy grows.
 With a forecast of more than 100,000 new jobs in technology over the next 3 years digital skills will be at the core of industry and employer needs.”

-“With so many Australians registering for employment for the first time, we are seeing jobseekers coming to us with differing levels of digital awareness, so we are excited to provide access to broad range of skills from entry level to advanced technologies available through the digital skills initiative,” commented Sarina Russo.
+“With so many Australians registering for employment for the first time, we are seeing jobseekers coming to us with differing levels of digital awareness, so we are excited to provide access to a broad range of skills from entry-level to advanced technologies available through the digital skills initiative,” commented Sarina Russo.

 The collaboration offers access to free, entry-level digital literacy through to advanced product-based skilling for technology roles such as Software Developer, Sales Representative, Project Manager, IT Administrator, Customer Service Specialist, Digital Marketer, IT Support, Data Analyst, Financial Analyst and Graphic Designer.